 - -dev lists to encourage open dialogue on implementing an OASIS Standard or specification

 - -users lists to assist those adopting an OASIS Standard or specification

 - -interest lists to support community awareness of an OASIS Standard or specification

 - -publicmirror lists to provide read-only subscriber access to selected TC and Subcommittee general discussion lists

 Public mailing lists:

 All interested parties are encouraged to subscribe to OASIS public mailing lists using the Subscription Manager.
 Unsubscribe and change-of-address requests may also be made via this form.
-As an alternative to using the Subscription Manager, subscribe/unsubscribe requests may be made via email: <LIST>-[un]email@example.com.
-For example, to subscribe to the fictitious list "shoes-dev", send email to firstname.lastname@example.org.
+As an alternative to using the Subscription Manager, subscribe/unsubscribe requests may be made directly via email by sending a message to: <LIST>-[un]email@example.com.
+For example, to subscribe to the fictitious list “shoes-dev”, send email to firstname.lastname@example.org.